Admission to the PhD program is a highly selective process. The admissions committee selects up to seven students every other year that have:

 5) Garland School of Social Work (GSSW) Required Statistics Exam

 At least two recommendations should come from faculty who can attest to the applicant’s superior ability and potential.
 A third recommendation should come from a supervisor, director or someone that can provide insight into the applicant's ability and achievement in social work.

 A Master of Social Work from a CSWE accredited program is preferred but not required.
-Applicants with an MSW are preferred.
-However, applicants without an MSW will be considered who have exceptionally strong credentials, a master's degree in a related field, and experience working in social service settings.
-Admission decisions for applicants without an MSW will not be made until the February review session.
+Applicants without an MSW will be considered if they have exceptionally strong credentials, a master's degree in a related field, and experience working in social service settings.
 Exceptions may also be made for applicants from countries without university accreditation but with exceptionally strong credentials.